Folkestone, Hythe and Romney Marsh

-Nearby Port Lympne Reserve and Howletts Wild Animal Park are alive with lions, tigers, gorillas and meerkats to provide a truly wild day out.
-You can even bed down (almost) beside the beasts at Livingstone Lodge, Britain's only overnight safari-park-stay.
+Nearby Port Lympne Hotel & Reserve and Howletts Wild Animal Park are alive with lions, tigers, gorillas and meerkats to provide a truly wild day out.
+You can even bed down (almost) beside the beasts through the array of short breaks opportunities.

 With huge skies and clear air, Romney Marsh offers freedom, space and a place to think.
 Its 100 square miles of unspoilt countryside takes in woodland, wetlands and sand and shingle shores.
 Pay a visit to the Romney Marsh Visitor Centre for information about the history and wildlife of this unique landscape, as well as tips on other things to see and do.
 Cinque Port towns New Romney and Lydd supply compelling stories and smugglers' tales, while the huge RSPB nature reserve at Dungeness delivers birdlife at its most magnificent.
 Prospect Cottage - the home of outspoken author and film-maker Derek Jarman - provides a unique insight into writing, living and gardening - ideal for outdoor enthusiasts.